jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### RM 13 Limits on refunds for ICA companies
 When this section applies
-(1) This section applies when an ICA company is entitled to— (a) a refund of income tax under sections RM 2, RM 4, and RM 5, other than a refund of provisional tax paid under the AIM method; or
-  (b) transfer an amount under section RC 32 (Wholly-owned groups of companies), other than a transfer of provisional tax paid under the AIM method.
+(1) This section applies when an ICA company is entitled to— (a) a refund of income tax under section RM 2 or RM 4, other than a refund of provisional tax paid under the AIM method; or (b) transfer an amount under section RC 32 (Wholly-owned groups of companies), other than a transfer of provisional tax paid under the AIM method.
 Amount of refund or transfer limited
 (2) The amount of the refund or transfer must be no more than the credit balance of the ICA company in the imputation credit account at the latest of the following dates: